 How to Know If Wispy Bangs Are Right for You

 Before you go to the salon, try this simple test.
 Take a wide headband and pull it down just above your eyebrows.
 Now look in the mirror.
-What do you notice?
+What do you notice?- If your forehead feels less dominant?
+Bangs could help.

-• If your eyes look more open and your face feels more balanced?
+- If your eyes look more open and your face feels more balanced?
 You’re a good candidate.

-• If your eyebrows disappear under the band?
+- If your eyebrows disappear under the band?
 Maybe skip bangs or go for longer, side-swept ones.

 Another trick: take a photo of your face from the front.
 Draw a vertical line from your nose down to your chin.
 Now draw another from the outer edge of each eye.
 If those lines are close together, your face is likely round or oval.
 Bangs that start above the brow and angle outward will help elongate it.